 - Tasks - each task includes a suggested validation for the end of the task

-- Suggested flows and snippets - each flow/snippet includes a reasoning for why it was suggested and a confidence level: “preferred” indicates the agent is more likely to use the flow/snippet, “secondary” indicates the agent is saving the flow/snippet as an alternative option.
+- Suggested flows and snippets - each flow/snippet includes reasoning for why it was suggested and a confidence level: “preferred” indicates the agent is more likely to use the flow/snippet, “secondary” indicates the agent is saving the flow/snippet as an alternative option.

 - Screenshots - if there are test references, the agent uses screenshots from their test runs as context when generating the outline.